 Born in Valladolid, where his grandfather was an architect, but from the age of two, he lived in Cádiz where he saw the Light.

 He has given lectures all over the world, and has received significant recognition like the Torroja Award for his Caja Granada or the Award of the UPM University for his Excellence in Teaching.
 In 2013 he was awarded the Heinrich Tessenow Gold Medal, the Arnold W. Brunner Memorial Prize of the American Academy of Arts and Letters, the International Award Architecture in Stone in Verona, and the RIBA International Fellowship 2014 of the Royal Institute of British Architects.
 Also in 2014 he was elected Full Member to the Royal Academy of Fine Arts of San Fernando of Spain.
 In 2015, he was awarded the BigMat 2015 in Berlin and the International Prize of Spanish Architecture (PAEI 2015).
 And won the 1st Prize Ex Aequo to build the new LOUVRE.
+In 2018 he has been given the honorary degree Doctor Honoris Causa by the San Pablo CEU University and has been awarded with the Piranesi Prix de Rome.

 His works have been widely recognized.
 From the Houses Turégano and de Blas, both in Madrid, to Gaspar House, Asencio House or Guerrero House in Cádiz, Rufo House in Toledo and Moliner House in Zaragoza.
 And the Olnick Spanu House in Garrison, New York, the House of the Infinite in Cádiz, and the Cala House in Madrid.
 Or the BIT Center in Inca-Mallorca, the public space Between Cathedrals, in Cádiz, the Caja de Granada Savings Bank and the MA, the Museum of Memory of Andalucía, both in Granada.
 And a nursery for Benetton in Venice, or the Offices in Zamora for the Regional Government of Castilla y León.
 At present, the Sports Pavilion for the University Francisco de Vitoria, in Madrid, has been finished.